BrunoZell/ask.network/lightpaper.md

 ## Economics

 This section analyzes the dynamics of active participants interacting with each.
-First we'll analyze interactions in the actual, and then show how communication and the usage of the coordination conversation defined in the previous section can leave everyone better off.
+First we'll analyze interactions in the actual, and then show how coordination can leave practically everyone better off.

 Each agent can or can't do a given action.
 The group of all actions available to an agent is called its _action space_.
 What the agent ended up doing is called his _acts_.